 When Nayan approached Ravi, the latter sat him down and began to explain how he could get the best price for his phone.
 He told Nayan that attractively packaging the phone was very important because the potential buyers must feel that they are receiving the best deal.
 Ravi asked Nayan if he was using a phone cover and a screen guard for his current phone.
 Nayan answered in the affirmative.
 Ravi’s face glowed!
 He explained that these two things ensured that the phone was dent-free and crack-free.
 This was a vital feature that could be mentioned in the features section while selling the phone.
 It was also increase the value of the phone by offering the phone cover with the phone!

 Next came accessories and the box.
 Ravi said potential customers would prefer a phone with all the necessary accessories so that they wouldn’t have to spend extra.
 Nayan had the original charger and earphones in working condition, and said he might have the box also.
 He suggested that Nayan sell it as an entire package.
 That will make his phone filter up on top when people searched for his brand.

 The last stage, Ravi said, was the presentation.
 He told Nayan that he should clean the phone, the accessories and the box well with a simple cleaning kit.
 This would help when he put up pictures of the phone.
-In case there were any dents or scratches on the phone, it is better that Nayan didn’t hide them in the pictures.
+In case there were any dents or scratches on the mobile screen it is better that Nayan didn’t hide them in the pictures.
 This practice would help when the buyer came to collect the phone and found it in the exact condition as in the photos.
 This would deter him/her from further negotiating on the price.